 On Christmas Eve, a great miracle is happening, and the stars are shining brighter, solemnly

-There my mother’s wafers are turning white.
+There at my mother’s the wafers are turning white.
 Hey!
 Christmas Carol, Christmas Carol.

 Holed up in infantry trenches with sounds of shots their Christmas spent.